How to Store Shampoo Bars? Nowadays, there are shampoos that come in solid form (like bar soaps) without any plastic container.

 But if you’re feeling fancy, you can buy a ceramic design.

 Just keep in mind to place it somewhere where the liquid can drip easily for proper draining.

 A wooden shampoo bar dish

-A wooden shampoo bar dish is annother useful way to store your shampoo soap.
+A wooden shampoo bar dish is another useful way to store your shampoo soap.

 They usually have small holes for sufficient draining and sometimes come in vibrant colors for a stylish design.

-The wooden bar tray on the other hand doesn’t have small holes but rather have grooves which dries out the shampoo bar.
+The wooden bar tray on the other hand doesn’t have small holes but rather has grooves that dries out the shampoo bar.

 Note: When using a wooden dish or tray, clean them frequently to avoid mold.

 Storing shampoo soap using a mesh or crochet